andreasabel/inCode/entry/introduction-to-singletons-4.md

 functions (maybe they'll just be normal functions?), and we don't need to think any different about higher-order or first-order functions.

 So, as a final word --- Happy Haskelling, everyone!
-May you leverage *singletons* to its full potential, and may we also all dream of a day where *singletons* becomes obsolete.
+May you leverage the great *singletons* library to its full potential, and may we also all dream of a day where *singletons* becomes obsolete.
 But may we all enjoy the wonderful journey along the way.

 Until next time!